How the Franklin County Confederate statue is historic

-This is part one of a two-part editorial.
-Part two will run Friday, June 26,
+This is the second of a two-part editorial.
+Part one ran on June 24.

-One spring day in 2008, the Franklin County Board of Supervisors made history, whether it intended to or not.
+Some monuments are clearly celebratory in spirit.
+Others are not.
+The massive statue of Robert E. Lee on Richmond’s Monument Avenue is clearly in the former category.
+Some of the Confederate monuments that have gone up in recent years are plain blocks of granite that simply list the names of local Confederate dead.
+For the sake of argument, let’s assume we no longer wish to honor the leaders of the Confederacy.
+Is it still permissible to mourn, in some official way, those who lost their lives in that war even if they were on what we now recognize was the wrong side?

-In May 2008, the board agreed to put up a new Confederate statue in front of the courthouse, replacing one from 1910 that had been smashed to bits the year before by an errant driver in a pickup truck.
+If the answer to that question is “no,” then how do we apply that to other wars we find objectionable?
+We mourn those who perished in Vietnam regardless of how we feel about the rightness or wrongness of that war.
+Should the Civil War count differently because it involved secessionists who rebelled against the United States so that they could preserve slavery — even if ordinary soldiers might have felt no stake in slavery and signed up for other reasons?
+If the answer to the original question is “yes,” that we can acknowledge the dead, then does it matter what context in which we do so?
+For instance, the 2011 monument in North Carolina reads simply “Honoring Mitchell County’s Confederate Dead” on one side.
+On the other side, it reads “Lest We Not Forget: These Men Died For Their Freedom and Independence.”
+That, of course, raises a question about those were not free — and whose freedom would have been denied if those soldiers had prevailed.

 (0) comments